jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 both for binding and expression – which probably more than anything else reflects epistasis and shifting preferences in the more distant backgrounds.
-So, it might be that these predictions work ok for within the SARS-CoV-2 clade where the number of differences is small, but in other clades, the number is just too large.
-However, maybe within other clades, the *relative* binding predicted from the simple sum of mutational effects is useful?
+So, it might be that these predictions work ok for within the SARS-CoV-2 clade where the number of differences is small – for example, within the SARS-CoV-2 clade GD Pangolin is correctly predicted to have high affinity while RaTG13 is correctly predicted to have lower affinity.
+But in other clades, the number of differences is just too large for the sum to be relevant.
+However, maybe within other clades, the *relative* binding predicted for one e.g. clade 1 sequence versus another predicted is useful?
 E.g. in Clade 1, we do predict that WIV16 has higher affinity than SARS-CoV-1 or LYRa11, though we don’t also successfully predict that SARS-CoV-1 has higher affinity than LYRa11.
-And within the SARS-CoV-2 clade, GD Pangolin is correctly predicted to have high affinity while RaTG13 is correctly predicted to have lower affinity.

 Last, the placement of BM48-31 is quite odd\!
 This says that (besides its deletion), the amino acid states its sampling aren’t really any less